 This is an automatically replicating distributed storage system.
 It provides for automatic partitioning of data, transparent handling of server failure, pluggable serialization, independence of nodes and versioning of data items along with support for data distribution across various centers.

 This is a modern document store that facilitates elasticity features and high scalability without compromising on consistency.
 This system is based on a fast, clustering technology that is industry proven.
 It can support deployments that are single or multi clustered and can be accessed through HTTP protocol.

 NeoDatis is an object database that is simple to use and can run with Google Android, .Net, Groovy, Java, and Scala.
 It will help you do away with the impedance mismatch between Relational worlds and objects.
 Integrating NeoDatis ODB with your business will allow you to focus on logic along with single line code storage and retrieval of data.

 If you are serious about web development and application, you cannot do without MyOODB.
 This is an application and database framework which gives you the power to bring back object-oriented design to web development.

 This is a NoSQL DBMS that is open source and having the features of both Graph DBMSs and Document.
 It is an amazingly fast system that can store more than a hundred thousand records on common hardware, every second.
 It is highly secure with pretty straightforward usage.

 This is a web graph database having a lot of additional software components.
 This is an open source system which helps in easy development of full web applications that are based on a graph foundation.

 This is an object database that is open source and can be used with .Net and Java.
 It helps the developers in storing and retrieving an object using a single line of code.
 This also helps in the elimination of predefining or maintaining a separate data model.

 The NoSQL databases are really highly scalable and good for large data storage and processing.
 However, these may not be always the best choice for you.
-NoSQL databases are still not the best option for mission-critical transaction needs.
+These top NoSQL databases are still not the best option for mission-critical transaction needs.